 Cathedral of St. Helena

-Towering over the downtown of Helena is the Cathedral of St. Helena.
+Towering over downtown Helena is the Cathedral of St. Helena.
 This neo-Gothic style cathedral was constructed in 1908 and was subsequently reconstructed after suffering substantial damage caused by the 1935 earthquake that hit Helena.

 The church features beautiful gothic architectural features like sprawling arches and buttresses, handmade stained-glass windows, and a pipe organ.